shiyu22/covidex/README.md

 # COVID-19 Open Research Dataset Search

-This repository contains the API server, neural models, and UI client, a neural search engine for the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) and is refer to [covidex](https://github.com/castorini/covidex).
+This system contains the API server, neural models, and UI client, a neural search engine for the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) and is refer to [covidex](https://github.com/castorini/covidex).

 ## Local Deployment